VatsalDoshi/Hospital-Management-System/README.md

 2. Hospital admin has access to create, view, and update doctors and patients.
 3. Community admin has access to create views and update City, Community, and houses.
 4. Patients have access to see Doctor's directories and book appointments.
-5. Doctors have access to create encounter update encounters and update and create the vital sign.
+5. Doctors have access to create encounter update encounters and update and createÂ theÂ vitalÂ sign.